kubernetes-sigs/kueue/site/content/en/docs/concepts/cluster_queue.md

 #### Targets

-The algorithm qualifies the candidates as targets using the following heuristics:
+The algorithm qualifies the candidates as preemption targets using the following heuristics:

 1. If all candidates belong to the target queue, then Kueue greedily qualifies candidates until the incoming Workload can fit, allowing for borrowing.